Siftah/get_iplayer/installer.md

 ### Preparation

+#### Expand Perl Support Archive

 The installer script requires an expanded version of the Perl support archive (`perlfiles.zip`) in the build directory.  `make-installer.cmd` creates a temporary expanded archive, but for development work you should create a permanent version.
 You can expand it using 7-Zip, or you can use `make-perlfiles`:

 `C:\installer\build>C:\installer\get_iplayer\windows\make-perlfiles /expand`

 In either case, the expanded archive should now be in `C:\installer\build\perlfiles`.

+#### Using Git

+Any changes to the installer source or build scripts should ultimately be propagated to the Git repository at infradead.org.
+If you are developing on Windows, `msysgit` ([http://code.google.com/p/msysgit/](http://code.google.com/p/msysgit/)) is a good option for Git-based development workflows.
+Useful installation instructions can be found here: [Git for Windows Developers](http://lostechies.com/jasonmeridth/2009/06/01/git-for-windows-developers-git-series-part-1/)

 ### MakeNSISW

-Although the scripts described above may be used to build the installer during development, it is easier to use the *MakeNSISW* utility.
+Although the scripts described above may be used to build the installer during development, it is easier to use the *MakeNSISW* utility provided with NSIS.
 To launch *MakeNSISW*, Open the "NSIS Menu" application via "NSIS" on the Start menu, then select "Compile NSI Scripts".

 #### Configuration

-The compilation of the installer script is controlled by global symbols defined on the *makensis.exe* command line (**/D** options) or in the *MakeNSISW* settings dialog - see the NSIS documentation.
+The compilation of the installer script is controlled by global symbols defined by **/D** options for the *makensis.exe* command line (see script reference below) or in the *MakeNSISW* settings dialog - see the NSIS documentation.
 The most important options are those that determine the location of files used in the build process:

 * `BUILDPATH`  - Location for compiled installer application (`C:\installer\build`)
 * `SOURCEPATH` - Location of `get_iplayer` source distribution (`C:\installer\get_iplayer`)